AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch5.md

 (FN).
 With FN, your risk of infection may be higher than normal.
 This is because a low number of white blood cells leads to a reduced ability to fight infections.
-FN is a side eႇect of some types of systemic therapy.
+FN is a side effect of some types of systemic therapy.